a1aks/Cytoscape_Course/README.md

 Katharina Zweig, “An Introductory Course on Network Analysis” (<https://sites.google.com/site/networkanalysisacourse/schedule/an-introduction-to-centrality-measures>).

-**Basic Terms**
+## **Basic Terms**

 **Social network**

-A finite set (or sets) of actors and the relations defined on them.
-It consists of three elements: (1) a set of actors; (2) each actor has a set of individual attributes; and (3) a set of ties that defines at least one relation among actors.
+A finite set (or sets) of features (a.k.a. biological entities, for e.g. genes, mRNAs, miRNAs, proteins, peptides, metabolites, etc.) and the relations (for e.g. co-expression) defined on them.
+It consists of three elements: (1) a set of biological entities; (2) each bio-entity has a set of individual attributes; and (3) a set of ties that defines at least one relation among features.

 **Graph**